 You can stop the spread of introduced aquatic plants and animals that compete with, attack or smother our native aquatic species.

 Find out about New Zealand's animal pests.

-Biodegradable 1080 poison is used in New Zealand to control pests and protect New Zealand's native forests and wildlife.
+Biodegradable 1080 poison is used in New Zealand to control pests and protect our native forests and wildlife.